 Here’s a question to ponder: How much does the average US household spend on jewelry and watches per year?
 Does this spending differ by age group and, if so, by how much?
-Knowing how much different demographic groups spend can be very valuable to a business.
+Knowing the demographics of jewelry buyers and how much each different demographic groups spend can be very valuable to a business.

 With all its recent trials and issues, the US is by far the largest economy in the world.
 Individual states such as California and New York have bigger economies than some of the biggest countries in the world – bigger than some super powers and OECD member countries.
 So, it is no surprise that the US is the largest jewelry and watch consumer market.

 Diamond Jewelry Is Losing Market Share in Its Most Important Market

 In 2018, US jewelry and watch sales totaled $82.5 billion.
 About half of this total is attributed to diamond jewelry sales.
 In 2018, there were 127.6 million households in the US.
 A simple back-of-the-envelope calculation tells us that, on average, $647 was spent on jewelry and watches by each household.
 About $352 was spent per household on diamond jewelry, assuming a 4.5% growth in sales in the US in 2018.
 This growth in diamond jewelry sales in 2018 is a generous assumption, but it is good for our calculation.

 The difference in growth between all jewelry and diamond jewelry is alarming.
 Because diamond jewelry sales did not keep pace with all jewelry sales, diamond jewelry lost market share in the jewelry category.
 This is something to ponder.